 Sales Records

-- Detailed Invoices and Receipts: Ensure that all sales transactions are documented with comprehensive invoices and receipts, including information such as date, amount, items sold, and customer details.
+Detailed Invoices and Receipts: Ensure that all sales transactions are documented with comprehensive invoices and receipts, including information such as date, amount, items sold, customer details, and tax charged.

 Purchase Records